Neural Nets for Fault Diagnosis Based on Model Errors or Data Reconciliation

 The presentation at the ISA conference included additional tutorial information on both neural networks and data reconciliation, as well as screen shots showing how modeling and configuration are accomplished.
 There are also more extensive graphical depictions of the patterns of equation residuals and data reconciliation adjustments for a simple pipeline example.
 The presentation overheads are at:

-Overheads-Neural Networks for Fault Diagnosis Based on Model Errors or Data Reconciliation (pdf) or HTML version
+Overheads-Neural Networks for Fault Diagnosis Based on Model Errors or Data Reconciliation (pdf)

 The study was based on simulation of the following water grid.